vebbis321/thel.foo/content/posts/validation/index.md

 ## Introduction/Problem

 Hey, and welcome back to the channel.
 In this video I want to show you how you can create a powerful text validation in UIKit with Combine.
-We are going to turn the nonsense ViewModel you see in most validation with Combine tutorials and turn it to something amazing.
+We are going to start with the nonsense ViewModel you see in most validation with Combine tutorials and turn it to something amazing.

 ### Creating the ViewModel
 To show you why the approach most tutorials take on this subject is a bad approach -- I think we should actually program out their solution.
 Then I'll explain to you to the limitations I met with their solution in the Messenger clone application and then we turn the bad code into something amazing.